dyxribo/dyxribo/README.md

 # Hey, I'm Deron!

-Full-stack tinkerer | Homelab architect | Dad x2
+full-stack tinkerer | homelab architect | dad x2
 🔗 [derondecamp.com](https://derondecamp.com)

 ---

-I'm a hands-on engineer who loves building, fixing, and automating everything from networks to web apps.
-By day, I'm an IT support tech.
-By night, I'm deep in TypeScript and Express, optimizing and maintaining my home infrastructure, and explaining black holes to my kids.
+i'm a hands-on engineer who loves building, fixing, and automating everything from networks to web apps. by day, i'm a Desktop Support Engineer. by night, i'm deep in TypeScript and Express, optimizing and maintaining my home infrastructure, and explaining black holes to my kids.

 ### 🛠️ Tech Stack